Counselling Level 5 Diploma (Care Professionals)

 Diploma in Counselling (Care Professionals) course online.
 Gain a good grounding in counselling and start your own self-employed practice.
 This diploma is aimed at people working or looking to work in care or health care services.

-It consists of six modules, with meaningful set tasks to help you put what you learn into practice.
+This accredited Level 5 qualification consists of six modules, with meaningful set tasks to help you put what you learn into practice.

 In the discipline of psychology, the term stress is defined as the state of psycho physiological arousal.
 It is virtually impossible to discuss psychological stress without describing the psychological state that accompanies it.
 The dynamics of stress demonstrate the close interaction between mind and the body in human behaviour.
 Thus, before we discuss stress, let us first briefly take to task the mind body problem.
 During our everyday conversation, we tend to use the term body for all that is concrete and tangible about ourselves - the shape of our limbs, colour of hair etc.